section-engineering-education/engineering-education/articles/getting-started-using-admob-with-react-native-expo/index.md

   - url: /engineering-education/getting-started-using-admob-with-react-native-expo/hero.jpg
     alt: React Admob with Expo
 ---
 Many modern-day apps contain ads in them.
 The ads pop out if you want to use certain features in the app.
-Mainly in game apps, you need to watch an ad before reaching another level.
+Mainly in-game apps, you need to watch an ad before reaching another level.
 Ads have been a popular way to monetize the app and make some profit out of it.
 Some sophisticated apps also provide a payment option to remove the ads from the interface.
 Here, we are going to incorporate the same logic but in a slightly different way.
 <!--more-->
 In this tutorial, we are going to implement Admob in the React Native application.
 Here, we are going to implement an interface to show the ads as well as an option to remove ads as well.
 In most cases, the users will have to pay to remove the ads.
 But here, we are going to make users watch video ads to hide the ads from the interface for a certain amount of time.
 For this, we are going to make use of the expo Admob package that provides the ad reward feature.

 ### Requirement
 - [Starter React Native project](https://snack.expo.io/2y6z09xog).
-(Check out the  [previous tutorial](/engineering-education/how-to-control-dark-mode-in-react-native-using-redux/) for detail guidance on how to build the starter project).
+(Check out the  [previous tutorial](/engineering-education/how-to-control-dark-mode-in-react-native-using-redux/) for detailed guidance on how to build the starter project).
 -  Android Emulator or Real Device
 - [Admob account](https://apps.admob.com/v2/home?pli=1)
 - [Nodejs](https://nodejs.org/dist/v12.19.0/node-v12.19.0-x64.msi)